CaptainChicky/Activate-Microsoft-products-for-testing-in-virtual-machines/README.md

   2) Windows Loader

 Alright, here is where it gets a bit hardcore.
-Your antivirus will definetely flag this as a "CRCK_KEYGEN" or "Hacktool:Win32/Keygen"
+Your antivirus will definetely flag this as a "CRCK_KEYGEN" or "Hacktool:Win32/Keygen" or something similar, so make sure to turn it off when running, and keep the loader in a safe place.
+Secondly, if KB971033 windows update is installed, delete that update.
+It will make Windows Loader not work.
+Alright, not that is out of the way, let me explain this.

+Microsoft has 3 different distribution channels for their products, namely retail, OEM, and volume license.
+AutoKMSes use the volume license to activate the product, but Windows Vista, and Windows 7 Home Premium/Ultimate only had retail and OEM licenses availible.
+This means that any autoKMS will not be able to use a volume license to connect to a KMS server to activate the product, because there isn't volume license to begin with.

+This is where Windows Loader by Daz comes in.